robertofuentesr/Useful_python_functions_ML/README.md

 <h1 align="center"> Some of the functions already explained are:  </h1>
 <h2 align="center"> Feature engineering  </h2>

 - train_test_split

 - Pipeline

 - KNNImputer

 - ColumnTransformer

 - Target Encoding

 <h2 align="center"> Evaluating models and selecting the right model </h2>

 - Cross-validation

 - RandomizedSearchCV

 - ROC and AUC (working with predict_proba)

 - Confusion_matrix

 <h2 align="center"> Explaining the model </h2>

 - SHAP

 - Permutation Importance
 <h2 align="center"> Dimensionality reduction </h2>

 - PCA

 - SVD

 <h2 align="center"> Models </h2>

 - Hybrid models for time series (Regression + ensemble)

 - Random Forest Classifier

 <h2 align="center"> Miscellaneous </h2>
 <h3 align="center"> Graph Theory </h3>

-* I already created and analyzed some networks.
+* I created and analyzed some networks.
 * I worked with data in JSON format.
 * I also worked with real data about connections between actors/actresses and directors.
 * And I couldn't leave behind some interesting theory!

-All the code is actively revised and I will be continuing to upload code here, so keep it tuned in!
+All the code is actively revised and I will be continuing uploading code here, so keep it tuned in!